Hishmann/LazyLS/README.md

 - [ ] Code Documentation.
 - [ ] Change input handling to  make it more testable.
 - [ ] Generic container input for input handling.
+- [ ] More in depth unit test coverage